Easter Sunday

 We begin with a 7:00pm Maundy Thursday service, remembering Jesus’ command to love through word, prayer, and Communion in a reflective and accessible style.
 On Good Friday, we gather for a 7:00pm Tenebrae service, marked by scripture, music, and the gradual extinguishing of light as we remember the crucifixion.
 On Holy Saturday, there will be a virtual service released at sunset - 7:30pm on our Facebook, YouTube, website, and app.
 This short and prayerful worship experience will hold space for silence, waiting, and hope.

 Triduum culminates on Easter Sunday, as we celebrate resurrection with an outdoor 6:30am Sunrise Service, a 9:00am modern-style worship service, and an 11:00am traditional-style worship service.
-These services will be joyful, with special music and instrumentation, a message of hope, and lots of excitement!

 Together, these services invite us to experience the full depth of Holy Week and the joy of Easter morning.